ChesterJFGould/Jarrange/Main.md

 ```

 And finally the `main` function.
 We first read in the rules and then
-apply them to all the JSON values we parse from stdin.
+apply them to all the JSON values we parse from stdin, or print out a
+parse error if we encouter one.